Port State Control Inspections: How to Prepare

 Ultimately the Master.
 In practice, the Chief Officer leads PSC readiness for deck-related items, the Chief Engineer covers engine room compliance, and the Master coordinates overall preparedness and represents the vessel during the inspection.

-A clean PSC record is one of the most valuable assets a vessel — and a seafarer’s career — can carry.
+Ultimately, a clean PSC record is one of the most valuable assets a vessel, and a seafarer’s career, can carry.
 Officers who understand the inspection process and drive a culture of continuous compliance make themselves indispensable to any operator.
 Looking to take your maritime career to the next level?
 Browse open officer positions at Seaplify.

 Written by